 Elliot Street in Brattleboro; my gr-grandmother was born at the end of the street (out of view)

-The nearest Budget was in Greenfield Mass. an hour away, but I could visit my cousin Maureen in West Springfield on the same trip, so no harm done.
+The nearest Budget was in Greenfield Mass. an hour away, but I could visit my cousin Maureen in her Catholic convent in West Springfield on the same trip, so no harm done.
 Turned out the Greenfield office was closed that day, a Saturday.
-From Maureen's I spent a good 40 minutes on the phone attempting to find an nearby Budget that was open; the closest one turned out to be down at Hartford/Springfield (BDL) airport in Connecticut.
+From Maureen's convent I spent a good 45 minutes on the phone attempting to find an nearby Budget office that was open.
+The closest one was down at Hartford/Springfield (BDL) airport in Connecticut.
 My research time in Vermont was going to be sucked up fixing this stupid rental car mess.
 But wait, I was going to pick up Craig at BDL in a couple of days anyway.
 My choice then, was to live as a fugitive from the law for the next few days, because I darn well wasn't going to squander my vacation making 2 trips down to BDL.

 So back to Brattleboro we went.
 I cautiously stayed within the speed limit on back roads to get there.
 I parked in obscure spots hidden from the road.
 While I transcribed gravestones at the cemetery the car was secreted behind shrubs.
 Not a good feeling, to know I was disobeying a cop, especially one who gave me a break, but the whole thing was a dumb error on Budget's part, not mine.